ayinke-llc/malak/README.md

 #### Deck viewer

-> [!IMPORTANT]
-> The decks viewer is not open sourced at the moment.
-You need a commercial/
-> Enterprise license for that.
+The deck viewer is hosted in another repo <https://github.com/ayinke-llc/malak-deck> .
+You need to set this up if you want users to view and share decks with investors and track them via emails and time spent

 ## LICENSE